lomorage/homepage/content/faq.md

 Peter Thiel said: "To build a successful startup, you have to be **10 times better** than second best.”, and we also believe: to make money out of something, we need to build something that is valuable first.

 We are planning to release more advanced features (like advanced search, remote backup, digital frame etc), and will probably think about monetize some of them.
-And the digtial photo frame as a dominate screen in the room, there can be multiple ones, for example, a big screen in living room and some smaller ones put on desks in bedroom or study room, there is also possibilities to monetize.
+And the digital photo frame as a dominate screen in the room, there can be multiple ones, for example, a big screen in living room and some smaller ones put on desks in bedroom or study room, there is also possibilities to monetize.

 ## 8. How to setup redundancy backup?